TABLE OF CONTENTS

 - Determine your basis, namely the original value of that asset.

 - Determine your property’s class.
-Assets are classed into different categories based on their useful life.
-A specific recovery period (the number of years you can claim a deduction) is defined for each class of property.
-Use the MACRS Depreciation Methods Table (in IRS Pub 946 or Section below) to figure out the class of your asset.
+Assets are organized into different categories based on their useful life.
+A specific recovery period (the number of years you can claim a deduction) is defined for each property class.
+Use the MACRS Depreciation Methods Table (in IRS Pub 946) to figure out the asset class.

 - Determine your depreciation method.
-Assets are classed into the 200% Declining Balance method (using the General Depreciation System (GDS)), the 150% Declining Balance method using GDS, the Straight-Line method under GDS or the Straight-Line method under the Alternative Depreciation System (ADS).
-Use the MACRS Depreciation Methods Table (in IRS Pub 946 or Section below) to figure out the depreciation method of your asset.
+Assets are classed into the 200% Declining Balance method (using the General Depreciation System (GDS), the 150% Declining Balance method using GDS, the Straight-Line method under GDS or the Straight-Line method under the Alternative Depreciation System (ADS).
+Use the MACRS Depreciation Methods Table (in IRS Pub 946) to figure out the depreciation method of your asset.

 - Choose your MACRS depreciation convention, namely the time you first started using that asset.
 There are 3 conventions: Mid-Month, Mid-Quarter and Half-Year.

 - Determine your percentage.
-With the results of your calculations, use the MACRS Percentage Table and Depreciation Rate Tables (in IRS Pub 946 or Section below) to determine the percentage of your asset’s value you can itemize as a deduction.
+With the results of your calculations, use the MACRS Percentage Table and Depreciation Rate Tables (in IRS Pub 946) to determine the percentage of your asset’s value you can itemize as a deduction.

 Alternatively, you can use a MACRS Tax Depreciation Calculator to determine your deductions.

 The basis is simply how much you pay for your purchase, including: